Government of Canada supports community-based projects addressing HIV, Hepatitis C, and other sexually transmitted and blood-borne infections

 Quotes

-"Community-based projects like Strengthening Peer Engagement for Northern Ontario and Building BIPOC Community Readiness for Harm Reduction play a critical role in increasing the knowledge of effective evidence-based HIV, hepatitis C and STBBI prevention measures.
-The funding announced today will help organizations engage with people living with HIV, hepatitis C and other STBBI, as well as those at risk of infection to help communities with prevention and harm reductions, testing, treatment, and support needs.
+"Community-based organizations like FOXY play a critical role in working directly with vulnerable populations to improve access to effective STBBI prevention and to provide culturally-safe and stigma-free education and training for health and social service providers.
 Projects like these take us one more step closer towards reaching our global targets by 2030."

 The Honourable Jean-Yves Duclos